English art

 Folio 27r from the 8th-century Lindisfarne Gospels contains the incipit from the Gospel of Matthew.

 English art is the body of visual arts made in England.
 England has Europe's earliest and northernmost ice-age cave art.
 Prehistoric art in England largely corresponds with art made elsewhere in contemporary Britain, but early medieval Anglo-Saxon art saw the development of a distinctly English style, and English art continued thereafter to have a distinct character.
 English art made after the formation in 1707 of the Kingdom of Great Britain may be regarded in most respects simultaneously as art of the United Kingdom.

 Medieval English painting, mainly religious, had a strong national tradition and was influential in Europe.
 The English Reformation, which was antipathetic to art, not only brought this tradition to an abrupt stop but resulted in the destruction of almost all wall-paintings.
 Only illuminated manuscripts now survive in good numbers.

 There is in the art of the English Renaissance a strong interest in portraiture, and the portrait miniature was more popular in England than anywhere else.
 English Renaissance sculpture was mainly architectural and for monumental tombs.
-English Gothic architecture and art flourished from the late 12th until the mid-17th century.
 Interest in English landscape painting had begun to develop by the time of the 1707 Act of Union.

 Substantive definitions of English art have been attempted by, among others, art scholar Nikolaus Pevsner (in his 1956 book The Englishness of English Art), art historian Roy Strong (in his 2000 book The Spirit of Britain: A narrative history of the arts) and critic Peter Ackroyd (in his 2002 book Albion).